Confined Willmore energy and the Area functional

 as measures on the domain $\R^3\sm\{\xi_1,...,\xi_P \}$.\\ Moreover, with the above notation, we have by the Gauss-Bonnet Theorem that:

 then same conclusions hold for the second fundamental form, that is:

 and:

-as measures on the domain $\R^3\sm\{\xi_1,...,\xi_P \}$.\\ Finally we prove the full regularity of the varifold $\Si$, that is regularity in the bad points.
+as measures on the domain $\R^3\sm\{\xi_1,...,\xi_P \}$.\\ Finally we prove the claimed regularity of the varifold $\Si$, that is regularity in the bad points.
 According to the above discussion, let us sum up some useful results.
-For each $\ep,\de>0$ sufficiently small there is $\si\in(\de/2,\de)$ and $\te\in(0,1/4)$ such that:
+For each $\de>0$ sufficiently small there is $\si\in(\de/2,\de)$ such that: